 - Divinymat is a DIAB Divinycell H foam designed to be both a flow media and a sandwich core.
 The sheet of foam is scored and bound with a light scrim backing.

 - Lantor Soric® is the most conformable of flow media in our selection.
-It's available in both 2 mm and 3 mm thicknesses.
+It's available in both 2 mm (about 0.08 in) and 3 mm (about 0.12 in) thicknesses.

 - EnkaFusion® Filter Jacket is a nylon mat encased within a nonwoven sock.
 It can be used for longer or wider applications, and is never meant to be part of the finished composite.